kkwong44/kkimages-api/README.md

 * Add JSON renderer in settings
 * Set date and time formatting in settings

-The settings file need to be updated as follows:
+The settings file needs to be updated as follows:
 * ALLOWED_HOSTS = ['ALLOWED_HOST', 'localhost']
     * ALLOWED_HOST is the Heroku application config variable that referring the host url.
-In this case “kkimages-drf-api.herokuapp.com”
+    * In this case “kkimages-drf-api.herokuapp.com”
 * Install CORS (pip install django-cors-headers) and add the following:
     * 'corsheaders', in the INSTALLED_APPS section
 	* 'corsheaders.middleware.CorsMiddleware', in the MIDDLEWARE list